Skip to Main Content

 ✅ Approved Family Petitions Alone May Not Save a Case

-Even with an approved I-130 from a U.S. citizen spouse, the BIA will not automatically reopen or dismiss a final removal order unless the request fits within the specific motion-to-reopen rules — or unless truly exceptional circumstances exist.
+Even with an approved I-130 from a U.S. citizen spouse, the BIA will not automatically reopen or dismiss a final removal order unless the request fits within the specific motion-to-reopen rules.
+Or unless truly exceptional circumstances exist.

-❌ Discretionary Sua Sponte Reopenings Are Narrowed
+❌ Narrowed Discretionary Sua Sponte Reopenings

 The Board made clear that sua sponte reopenings are exceptional and cannot be used simply to revisit every case where an immigrant later develops positive ties to the U.S. after removal.